There are now 2 possible online modes for units:

-- Level 2 elective
+Level 2 elective

 - Students are able to (1) explain and discuss the theoretical principles behind corporate financial reporting; (2) critically evaluate the appropriateness of accounting requirements; (3) interpret and apply the specific requirements of a range of accounting standards issued by the Australian Accounting Standards Board (AASB); (4) apply the principles of accounting for tax, and identify and analyse the differences between the accounting and tax treatments for various transactions; (5) account for non-current assets with a particular focus on goodwill and its nature; (6) account for liquidations and/or business combinations; and (7) discuss and apply the concepts of consolidation to the preparation of consolidated financial statements for wholly owned entities.

-- Typically this unit is assessed in the following ways: (1) group assignment; (2) online quiz; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) group assignment; (2) online quiz; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)